gandharva26/fibonacci-react-node-mysql/readme.md

 ### Steps to Run

 1. Clone the repository
-2. Make sure you have Node installed.
+2. Make sure you have Node and Typescript installed.
 3. npm install
 4. npx tsc -w : For frontend typescript compilation
 5. npm run dev - To run frontend